 About the Author:

-Michelle C. Reilly is a single mom of two wonderful boys.
+Michelle C. Reilly is a science fiction romance writer.
+She's a single mom of two wonderful boys.
 She spent ten years in the U.S. Navy as a Hospital Corpsman Preventive Medicine Technician, which meant she was actually attached to or stationed with the U.S. Marine Corps.
 She has a Masters in Science in Public Health, but she is generally an IT geek and a geek of many other things as well.
-She currently resides in Las Vegas, NV, with her two cats, Meowdy and Moose, and her dog, Katie aka “The Old Lady.”
+She currently resides in Las Vegas, NV, with her two cats, Meowdy and Moose, and her dog, Katie aka "The Old Lady."

 Make sure to visit her website www.michellecreilly.com for more information about her and her upcoming books.

 Feel free to visit, ask her questions, and hang out with her on Facebook at www.facebook.com/michellecorareilly

 And if you're a tweet-a-holic (or even if you're not), follow her on Twitter at www.twitter.com/MichelleCReilly